yangle293/FDRnet/README.md

 ### Optional argument

-    -h             show this help message and exit -igi           File name of the input gene index file -iel           File name of the input edge list file -igl           File name of the input local FDRs file -ofn           File name of output, a .csv file -se            Seed gene name, 'all' for setting all the genes with local FDRs less than FDR bound as seeds OR a specified seed gene name (e.g. TP53) -bd            FDR bound, default 0.1
+    -h             Show help message and exit
+    -igi           File name of the input gene index file -iel           File name of the input edge list file -igl           File name of the input local FDRs file -ofn           File name of output, a .csv file -se            Seed gene names, 'all' for setting all the genes with local FDRs less than FDR bound as seeds OR a specified seed gene name (e.g. TP53) -bd            FDR bound, default 0.1
-    -al            Random walk parameter, default 0.85
+    -al            Random-walk parameter, default 0.85
     -sz            Local graph size, default 400
     -tl            Time limit for each seed in MILP problem, default 100 -rg            Relative gap in MILP problem, default 0.01

 ### Examples
-We provide three files in the `example` directory: an index-to-gene file `irefindex9_index_gene` and an edge list file `irefindex9_edge_list` of the iRefIndex9.0 PPI network and a gene-to-score file `BRCA_fdr.txt` calculated from TCGA breast cancer data.
+We provide three files in the `example` directory: an index-to-gene file `irefindex9_index_gene`, an edge list file `irefindex9_edge_list` of the iRefIndex9.0 PPI network, and a gene-to-score file `BRCA_fdr.txt` calculated from TCGA breast cancer data.

-We can identified the subnetwork around PSMB3 gene by running the code:
+We can identify a subnetwork around PSMB3 gene by running the following code:

     python src/FDRnet_main.py -igi example/irefindex9_index_gene -iel example/irefindex9_edge_list -igl example/BRCA_fdr.txt -ofn example/test.csv -se PSMB3